 “Most prominently, the United States lost nearly 6 million users, falling from 155.2 million at the start of May to 149.4 million at the end of it,” wrote Eric Eldon.
 “This is the first time the country has lost users in the past year.
 Canada also fell significantly, by 1.52 million down to 16.6 million, although it has been fluctuating around that number for the past year.
 Meanwhile, the United Kingdom, Norway and Russia all posted losses of more than 100,000.”

-Strangely, Inside Facebook reports the social networking site grew.
+Strangely, Inside Facebook reported the social networking site continued to grow.
 But how?